 min_rows: Specify the minimum number of observations for a leaf (

 max_runtime_secs: Maximum allowed runtime in seconds for model training.
-Use 0 to disable.
+This value is set to 0 (disabeld) by default.

-build_tree_one_node: To run on a single node, check this checkbox.
+build_tree_one_node: Specify whether to run on a single node.
 This is suitable for small datasets as there is no network overhead but fewer CPUs are used.
+This value is disabled by default.

 mtries: Specify the columns to randomly select at each level.
 If the default value of